mldenne/movies/README.md

 ### Adventure Mode

-Output the results to HTML instead/in addition.
+* Output the results to HTML instead/in addition.
 Create a table of your movies with the information for each, for instance.
 Use Bootstrap for styling.
-Add a ratings property to each movie that has both IMDB's star rating and IMDB's Metascore rating Sort the movies by their star rating
+* Add a ratings property to each movie that has both IMDB's star rating and IMDB's Metascore rating
+* Sort the movies by their star rating
-Make another list of the worst films ever, in your opinion, and combine them with your favorites Epic Mode
+* Make another list of the worst films ever, in your opinion, and combine them with your favorites

+### Epic Mode

-Grab some example JSON API movie data from http://www.omdbapi.com/ and parse it Experiment with getting your favorite movies pulled back via an AJAX API request Experiment with another API's data (see: https://github.com/toddmotto/public-apis) Don't forget!
-After completing the assignment, you must submit the assignment to receive credit.
+* Grab some example JSON API movie data from http://www.omdbapi.com/ and parse it
+* Experiment with getting your favorite movies pulled back via an AJAX API request
+* Experiment with another API's data (see: https://github.com/toddmotto/public-apis)